 Software-only and cloud-based deployments are a given these days, but what if you want to take the database on the road with you, show it off to your customers or other stakeholders in your business?
 What does that look like?

-Enter stage left Atheon Analytics, a UK retail analytics specialist that has come up with not just one but two fantastic ways to show off the power and flexibility of the EXASOL in-memory analytic database: “EXASOL in my pocket” and “EXASOL in my backpack.”
+Enter stage left Atheon Analytics, a UK retail analytics specialist that has come up with not just one but two fantastic ways to show off the power and flexibility of the Exasol in-memory analytic database: “Exasol server in your pocket” and “Exasol cluster in your backpack.”